filecoin-shipyard/shipyard/README.md

 ## Our current residents

-Below are tables of the tools currently existing within the [Filecoin Shipyard](https://github.com/filecoin-shipyard).
+The following tools, sorted by category, are those that currently reside within the [Filecoin Shipyard](https://github.com/filecoin-shipyard).
 ### API tools

 | Name | Description  |